maelysclerget/bio322_project/README.md

 - **`data_visualization.ipynb`**:
 Load, explore, and visualize the provided dataset to gain insights and identify patterns in the data.
 We will be able to analyse the shape of the dataset or the relevant informations.

+- Analyse of the categorical columns (different plots) :

 - **`preprocessing.ipynb`**:
 Clean and preprocess the data, including handling missing values, feature engineering, and encoding categorical variables.